origo-map/origo-documentation/content/styles.md

     "fill": {
       "color": "rgba(0,255,0,0.9)"
     },
-    "angle": 0.5
+    "rotation": 0.5
   }
 }
 ```

 ### Star

 A star style can be defined with the help of a subset of OpenLayers [RegularShape](https://openlayers.org/en/latest/apidoc/module-ol_style_RegularShape-RegularShape.html).
 Scale attribute defaults to no scaling factor, preferred to use radius to control size of style object.
+Radius defaults to 7.

 #### Star example